Dateline: Kuala Lumpur, Malaysia

 I do not like debt because it has the potential to force me to act in ways contrary to my own wellbeing.

-When it comes to borrowing risk, the United States alone has over $1.6 trillion in student loan debt.
+When it comes to borrowing risk, the United States alone has a record-breaking $1.73 trillion in student loan debt.
 This is among the largest loan bubbles in history.
 Not only that, but student loan debt is a bit of a scam as it’s not dischargeable in bankruptcy and might not even help graduates get a job.

 Speaking as a business owner and someone who regularly hires people for our growing team, I don’t care where someone went to school.
 If you have the skills to do the job, we want you on our team.